-The Northeast Climate Science Center is proud to present its Annual Report.
-Research activities and accomplishments are highlighted for a variety of events and projects held over the last year.
-Featured events include: the Shifting Seasons Building Capacity for Tribal
+The Northeast Climate Science Center is proud to present its 2015 annual report.
+Events, research activities, and projects are highlighted for the last year.

 We hope that you enjoy these highlights of our year!